syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/WorkWeekView.md

 ![](daymodule_images/chnagestartendhour_workweek.png)

 >**Note**:
-*	`StartHour` must be greater than 0 and `EndHour` must be lesser than 24, otherwise `Invalid DataException` will be thrown.
+*	`StartHour` must be greater than or equal to 0 and `EndHour` must be lesser than or equal to 24, otherwise `Invalid DataException` will be thrown.
 *	`EndHour` value must be greater than `StartHour`, otherwise `InvalidDataException`  will be thrown.
 *	 Schedule UI such as Appointments and NonAccessibleBlocks which does not fall within the `StartHour` and `EndHour` will not be visible and if it falls partially, it will be clipped.